laurentaubin/GLO-3013-Covirondelle/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Before running any scripts
+You need to the run the following commands

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.\
+Builds the react app and serves the app through the node server.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:4001](http://localhost:4001) to view it in the browser.

+You don't need to restart the server if you make changes in the server/index.js, it will restart itself. \
-The page will reload if you make edits.\
+The page will reload if you make edits in the react app.\
 You will also see any lint errors in the console.

 ### `yarn test`